necro-nemesis/Lokinet-RPM-package/README.md

 - `<VERSION>` is the version number of loki-network-control-panel found in source e.g. 0.3.6
 - download a copy shared folder to the SOURCES folder.

-When complete the SOURCE dir should appear as follows reflectig the latest versions.
+When complete the SOURCE dir should appear as follows reflecting the latest versions.

 lokinet.ini loki-network-0.8.4.src.tar.gz loki-network-control-panel-0.3.6.src.tar.gz lokinet.service oxen-mq-1.2.4.src.tar.gz share